 It's not a trendy new compound.
 Dermatologists have been recommending it for decades.
 It just became more available and affordable in over-the-counter products in the last few years.

-What Niacinamide Actually Does
+What Does Niacinamide Actually Do?

-01 // Reduces Oiliness
+Reduces Oiliness

-02 // Fades Dark Spots
+Fades Dark Spots

 Those red or brown spots left behind after a breakout?
-Niacinamide inhibits melanin transfer to the skin surface, which gradually lightens hyperpigmentation.
-Takes 8–12 weeks, but it works.
+Niacinamide inhibits melanin transfer to the skin surface, which gradually lightens hyperpigmentation[2].

-03 // Strengthens Skin Barrier
+Strengthens Skin Barrier

-04 // Calms Redness
+Calms Redness

-Good for Men Specifically?
+Is Niacinamide Good for Men Specifically?

 Yes, and arguably more useful than for women.